kotaindah55/extended-find-replace/README.md

 - **Shared query**: When enabled, same search query will be shared among all available editors.
 It keeps the query synchronized even if you move to another note.
 - **Remember last query**: Save the last input query and restore it even after closing the app.

+## ⚠️ Caveat

+Due to performance reason, "Replace all" and "Replace in selection" wouldn't work if the result exceeds 1000 matches.

 ## 🙏 Acknowledgment

 Specially thanks to: